weeklyjs/weeklyjs.github.io/docs/_posts/2022-06-03-angular-change-detection.md

 In my main project which grew over the years, it is a nearly endless type of processing.

-So the idea was to migrate to `OnPush` step by step.
+So the idea was to migrate to `onPush` step by step.

 But what is the difference?

-With `OnPush` it's up to you to trigger the ChangeDection yourself, using the available tools.
+With `onPush` it's up to you to trigger the change detection yourself, using the available tools.

 In this article, I hope to give you a better overview of the differences and why it is important to not ignore that topic.